sergei-iliev/ravendb/README.md

 * Stores data in JSON-like documents that can have various structures
 * Uses dynamic schemas, which means that we can create records without predefining anything
 * The structure of a record can be changed simply by adding new fields or deleting existing ones
-* Dynamically generated indexes to fascilitated fast data retrieval
+* Dynamically generated indexes to facilitate fast data retrieval
 * Map/Reduce to process large sets of documents
 * On top of this RavenDB is easy to administer and deploy

 ## Entities, tables, collections, and documents
 When it comes to persisting data a Java programmer tends to annotate Java POJO with @Entity so that the underlying JPA framework would treat the class as a domain object mapped to a row in a database.
 RavenDB doesn’t use tables.
 Instead, it creates objects as documents, and multiple documents are known as a collection.
 In RavenDB, a domain object is mapped to a single document.
 In this regard there is no need of special class treatment other then having a default no args constructor.
-The sample model consists of 4 basic entitities, one of which is embedded as an array to demonstrate the power of grouping and fetching queries in RavenDB.
+The sample model consists of 4 basic entities, one of which is embedded as an array to demonstrate the power of grouping and fetching queries in RavenDB.

 ![UML Diagram](/screenshots/uml.png)
 1. Patient - stored as a separate collection